configcat/docs/website/docs/sdk-reference/elixir.md

 ConfigCat.Hooks.add_on_flag_evaluated({__MODULE__, :on_flag_evaluated, []})
 ```

-A module/function name/extra arguments tuple representing a callback function.
+A hook callback is either an anonymous function or a module/function name/extra_arguments tuple.
-Each callback passes specific arguments.
+Each callback is passed specific arguments.
 These specific arguments are
 prepended to the extra arguments provided in the tuple (if any).
 For example, you might want to define a callback that sends a message to
 another process which the config changes.
 You can pass the pid of that process